MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="07/27/2017"
+   ms.date="08/14/2017"
    ms.author="maggies"/>

 # How should I collaborate and share dashboards and reports?

 You create dashboards and reports.
-Maybe you collaborate on them with your colleagues, too.
+Maybe you collaborate on them with your coworkers, too.
 Then you want others to have access to them.
 What's the best way to distribute them?

 In this article, we'll compare these options for collaborating and sharing in Power BI:

-- Collaborating with colleagues to create meaningful reports and dashboards in *app workspaces*.
+- Collaborating with coworkers to create meaningful reports and dashboards in *app workspaces*.
 - Bundling those dashboards and reports into *apps* and distributing them to a larger group or your whole organization.
 - Sharing dashboards and reports with a few people, from the service or the Power BI mobile apps.
 - Publishing to the web, where anyone can see and interact with them.
 - Printing.

-> [AZURE.NOTE] The people you collaborate with need [Power BI Pro](powerbi-premium.md#free-vs-pro-tiers) licenses.
-The people you want to see your dashboards need [free or Pro licenses](powerbi-premium.md#free-vs-pro-tiers), depending on how you distribute them.
+No matter which option you choose, to share a dashboard you need a [Power BI Pro](powerbi-premium.md#free-vs-pro-tiers) license.
+License requirements vary for the colleagues who view your dashboards, depending on the option you choose.
 The following sections spell out details.
-The Power BI team is always interested in your feedback.
-Go to the [Power BI Community site](https://community.powerbi.com/) to make suggestions.
+Suggestions?
+The Power BI team is always interested in your feedback, so go to the [Power BI Community site](https://community.powerbi.com/).

 ![](media/powerbi-service-how-should-i-share-my-dashboard/power-bi-apps-home-blog.png)

 *Apps in the Power BI service*

-## Collaborate with colleagues to create an app
+## Collaborate with coworkers to create an app

 Say you and your teammates want to distribute your Power BI insights to your organization.
 The best way to do that is to create an *app*.
 An app is a collection of dashboards and reports built to deliver key metrics for your organization.